 Z-Wave is one of the leading communication protocol used in smart home devices today.
 There are plenty of smart devices which are built to support this technology.
-And, one of these devices is the smart outdoor motion sensor.
+And, one of these devices using Z-Wave is the smart outdoor motion sensor or motion detector.
 This will be the focus of this article.
 With that, we’ll feature the best Z-Wave outdoor motion sensors currently available.

 Aside from the list, we also have the guide about motion sensors.
 Most especially, we have a buyer’s guide on what to consider before getting an outdoor motion sensor which supports Z-Wave.

 Outdoor motion sensors or detectors are an essential upgrade in securing our homes.
 Especially, if these motion sensors are smart enough to notify you of any movements outside your home.
 This can be a great early warning device to get you ahead of things.

 Unfortunately, there are still a few Z-Wave certified outdoor motion sensors out in the market.
 So, for this we have no choice but to include the only available Z-Wave outdoor motion sensor.
 Although there is a great possibility that the list of available Z-Wave motion detectors will grow in the soonest time.

 So without much ado, here’s our list of the best outdoor motion sensors which uses Z-Wave technology.
 Keep for updates, we’ll update this as soon as newcomers are available.